matjuu/squares-api-exercise/README.md

 * Performance considerations
 * Measuring SLI's
 * Considerations for scalability of the API
+* Comments/thoughts on the decisions you made

 ### A quick tip:
-Don't reinwent the wheel when it comes to identifying squares.
+Don't reinvent the wheel when it comes to identifying squares.
 There are plenty of existing solutions to the problem online!

 ## The time for the solution
 Take *as long as you need* on the solution but we suggest to limit yourself at 8 hours.
+Do let us know how much time it took you!

-The task is not made to be completed in that time period and noone expects you to!
-However, knowing how much time you spent and seeing the solution you came out with allows for seeing what you prioritize and where you would consider cutting corners on a sharp deadline.
+The task is not made to be completed in the period of 8 hours and noone expects you to!
+However, knowing how much time you spent and seeing the solution you came up with allows for seeing what you prioritize and where you would consider cutting corners on a sharp deadline.